projectcitybuild/web/README.md

 Ensure you have [Docker](https://docs.docker.com/get-docker/) installed.

-Run `sail up -d` to start the containers.

-If this is your first time building the containers, additionally:
+If this is your first time building the containers:

+1. Copy the env example file: `cp .env.example .env`
+2. Run `sail up -d` to start the containers
-* Run `sail composer install` to install PHP dependencies
+3. Run `sail composer install` to install PHP dependencies
-* Run `sail npm install` to install frontend dependencies
+4. Run `sail npm install` to install frontend dependencies
+5. Run `sail artisan key:generate` to generate an app key (for encryption, etc)
+6. Run `sail artisan migrate --seed`

 From then onwards:

+1. Run `sail up -d` if containers aren't already running
-Run `sail npm run dev` to (continuously) build the frontend
+2. Run `sail npm run dev` to continuously build the frontend

+Access the site at http://localhost

+### Accounts

+* Admin account (email: `admin@pcbmc.co`, password: `test`)
+* Regular account (email: `member@pcbmc.co`, password: `test`)

-### Mail
+### 2FA

-Laravel Sail uses Mailpit during local development.

-Mail can be viewed at http://localhost:8025
+By default, no real authenticator is required.
+For accounts that have 2FA enabled, the code is always `000000` (6 zeroes).

+To use a real authenticator, set `TOTP_BYPASS=false` in `.env`

 ### Captcha